 Once you have been given your helmet you are encouraged into a room for photos in a ‘green room’.
 It then becomes a photo of you sitting on a wooly mammoth.
 You can purchase this later on in the shop.
 This is mostly for families with kids however if you’re visiting as a couple or with friends there’s nothing to stop you having a photo yourselves.

-The tour guide was very informative and we learnt all sorts on the tour.
+The tour guide was very informative and we learned all sorts on the tour.
 He walks very fast though so we tried our best to keep up.
 Don’t worry about missing the rest of the lake and crags as you can walk around later without him.
 The Robin hood cave is the largest at Creswell crags.
 We were taught about life in the ice age and how they would have lived in and used the caves.
-Plus how they used tools in their lives and how they made these tools.
+Plus how they used stone tools in their lives and how they made these tools.
 It was very interesting.
 Although I wasn’t too keen on the cave spider!

 The tour itself lasted for around 1 hour 20 minutes.
 We had been recommended this tour for kids as it is less in depth than the rock art tour.
-However Jamie over heard people saying that they were on the rock art tour later and he was desperate to join them.
+However, Jamie over heard people saying that they were on the rock art tour later and he was desperate to join them.
 You walk back to the centre with your helmets and you are then free to continue on with your day as you please.
 We had some lunch in the cafe before heading back out to walk around the lake.

 There is a relatively new playground at Creswell Crags.
 It’s probably more for kids aged 6+.
 Jamie struggled a bit to get around and on everything.
 He was very disappointed that the wooly mammoth didn’t have a slide.
 They’ve also suffered a bit with flooding in this area but they are trying to make improvements.
 It was a nice area but we didn’t spend long in this part.

-Walking around Creswell Crags
+Creswell Crags Walk

 The walk around Creswell crags is really beautiful.
 Once you have left the visitor centre kids can pretend that they’ve been swallowed by a wooly mammoth.